Lojong is some seriously old-school mind training.

 But some folks misuse it, using travel as a form of self-indulgence – a distraction from their real issues.

 That’s a trivial example though… unless you’re one of their friends, that is.
 Especially if you’re the sort who broadens your mind through study instead of tourism.
-I remember someone judging me, treating me like some insular hermit, because I’d never had the opportunity to vomit all over myself in a different country.

 Here’s a more serious example:

 You can use hypnosis to become neurotic, emotionally unstable, toxic and cut off from your own unconscious.
 I know, because I’ve seen it.

 Heck, there are entire schools of NLP built around this practice.